Acceptance of Admission

 International Student Visas

 Because they offer only part-time study, the Advanced Academic Programs generally are not appropriate for students who need a student visa (which is only available to full-time students).
-However, occasionally, an international student, already residing in the United States and planning to take courses in the Advanced Academic Programs equivalent to full-time enrollment, may request certification for an F1 visa.
+However, occasionally, an international student, already residing in the United States and planning to take courses in the Advanced Academic Programs equivalent to full-time enrollment, may request certification for a visa.
 To be eligible for this certification, a student must be admitted as a degree candidate and must attend on a full-time basis, i.e., the student must enroll in at least three courses per semester.
-Students for whom this may be a possibility should include a statement expressing their need for an F1 visa with their application.
+Students for whom this may be a possibility should include a statement expressing their need for a visa with their application.
 An Advanced Academic Programs administrator will then assist in the certification process the student must complete with the International Student and Scholar Services.
 The International Student and Scholar Services is available to answer questions at 410-516-1013.

 Leave of Absence

 Students who anticipate that they will not enroll in classes for one semester or more but intend to resume their studies must notify their program of their intention to do so.
 For a Leave of Absence in the summer semester, students need to only notify their program if they have not been enrolled in the spring semester beforehand.